liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-You should import the `liferay-site-navigation` tag library if it isn't already and update the tag namespace from `liferay-ui:navigation` to `liferay-site-navigation:navigation`.
+You should import the `liferay-site-navigation` tag library (if necessary) and update the tag namespace from `liferay-ui:navigation` to `liferay-site-navigation:navigation`.

 #### Why was this change made?